geany/geany-plugins/geanygendoc/docs/manual.rst

   ``$GEANY_SYS_CONFIG`` is generally ``/usr/share/geany/`` or
   ``/usr/local/share/geany`` on UNIX systems.

-When searching for configuration, GeanyGenDoc will first look in the user's configuration directory, and if it wasn't successful, in the system configuration directory.
+When searching for a configuration, GeanyGenDoc will first look in the user's configuration directory, and if it wasn't found there, in the system configuration directory.
 If both failed, it assumes that there is no configuration at all.